ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.lovelace/README.md

 After that checkout modified version in `./build` folder.
 Then.

 1. go to ./build directory.
-2. `git clone https://github.com/GermanBluefox/home-assistant-polymer.git` it is fork of https://github.com/home-assistant/home-assistant-polymer.git, but some things are modified (see the file list earlier).
+2. `git clone https://github.com/GermanBluefox/home-assistant-polymer.git` it is a fork of https://github.com/home-assistant/home-assistant-polymer.git, but some things are modified (see the file list earlier).
 3. `cd home-assistant-polymer`
 4. `git checkout master`
 5. `npm install`
-6. `gulp build-app` for release or `gulp develop-iob` for debug version.
+6. `gulp build-app` for release or `gulp develop-iob` for the debugging version.
 To build web after changes you can call `webpack-dev-app` for faster build, but you need to call `build-app` anyway after the version is ready for use.
 7. copy all files from `./build/home-assistant-polymer/hass_frontend` into `./hass_frontend` in this repo
 8. Start `gulp rename` task.

 ## Changelog
+### 1.0.14 (2020-04-22)
+* (algar42) Call of deprecated getObjectView updated for js-controller v3

+### 1.0.13 (2020-04-13)
+* (bluefox) The translation was corrected in the custom settings.

 ### 1.0.12 (2020-03-16)
 * (Garfonso) Added option to restrict auto entity creation to alias.0.*